ccie18473/pacman4rust/README.md

 This project is licensed under the [MIT] License - see the LICENSE.md file for details

-The DOOM textures are copyrighted by id Software.
+The Pac-Man textures are copyrighted by Namco.